deorder/texture-optimizer/README.md

  * Incremental update, only updating what has been modified
  * Multi-threading configurable per tool

-It runs the tools in the following order: inpurt -> ImageMagick -> TexConv -> output
+It runs the tools in the following order: input -> ImageMagick -> TexConv -> output

 ## Usage
 Drag & drop a directory onto the `optimize_textures.bat` file.
 This will process the directory according to the settings inside the `optimize_textures.json` file.